 Sornette, Andraszewicz et al. (2020) conducted a naturalistic experiment examining mispricing and coordination of market players in a realistic simulated stock market.
 This experiment lasted a couple of weeks, while participants could access the trading platform from any place as long as they had access to the internet.
 Also, they could directly experience the events and their uncertainty relating to the asset prices that they were trading.
 We wanted to test whether these features plays an important role in complex tasks such as trading.
 With the aim to investigate how well a complex real-life task can be translated to laboratory settings, we conducted a replication study.
 We replicated the study described in Sornette, Andraszewicz et al. (2020) in laboratory conditions by adjusting the experiment duration and instructions.
 As in the naturalistic experiment, we found a convergence between the belief and price distributions.
 Also, our market resulted in market bubbles.
 However, the dynamics of laboratory market substantially differed from the naturalistic setting.
 The trading volume was much lower, a relatively large portion of the trading time was needed to coordinate the initial prices and there were many "penny" stocks compared to the naturalistic market.
 Therefore, the Scientific investigation of complex tasks may require timeframes and environments that mimic these tasks in the real world.

-We experimentally simulated a social trading platform - an online service for investing in financial assets that allows for connecting and following other users.
-Social trading platforms integrate the features of a trading app and social media.
-Often, they put the best performing users in the spotlight.
-To other users, this may have a similar psychological effect to watching celebrities on social media.
-In our experiment, comparing oneself to the unreachable top performers resulted in investing more in stocks and doing more high-volume transactions.
+Trading is an inherently social activity, but even more so in digital spaces.
+Social trading platforms are online services for investing in financial assets that allow for connecting and following other users.
+Often, they put the best performing users in the spotlight, exposing the viewers to a form of social influence called the “upward social comparison”.
+The viewers may experience similar psychological effects to watching celebrities on social media.
+We experimentally tested the link between viewing the top performers and trading performance.
+We found that comparing oneself to the unreachable top performers resulted in investing more in stocks and doing more frequent high-volume transactions.
 This increased effort did not result in higher earnings, but it decreased investors' satisfaction from their trading activity.
-Investing has become easy and accessible for everyone with access to the Internet and minimal financial resources.
-This opens many opportunities but potential risks such as enhanced social influence need to be considered.
-This aspect should be especially relevant to financial regulators.
+These findings should alert financial regulators and providers of omnipresent online trading platforms.

 Source: Andraszewicz, S., Kaszás, D., Zeisberger, S. & Hölscher (2023).
 The influence of upward social comparison on retail trading behaviour.
 Scientific Reports, 13, 22713, https://doi.org/10.1038/s41598-023-49648-3